IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 for i in range(len(q_schedule.columns)-1):
     time_interval.append(list(q_schedule[i+1] - q_schedule[i]))

-# convert time intervals from timedelta format to seconds
+# Convert time intervals from timedelta format to seconds
 for a in range(len(time_interval)):
     for b in range(len(time_interval[a])):
         time_interval[a][b] = time_interval[a][b].total_seconds()

-# convert time interval data from lists to dataframe
+# Convert time interval data from lists to dataframe
 time_interval_df = pd.DataFrame(time_interval)

 # Calculate the average time interval of all stops